medic/cht-docs/content/en/apps/guides/messaging/gateway/phones.md

   apps/guides/messaging/gateway/configuration
 ---

 In order to use SMS workflows with the CHT you will need an SMS gateway.
-For reliability an SMS Aggregator, such as [Africa's Talking]({{< ref "apps/guides/messaging/africas-talking" >}}) or RapidPro({{< ref "apps/guides/messaging/rapidpro" >}}), is recommended.
+For reliability an SMS Aggregator, such as [Africa's Talking]({{< ref "apps/guides/messaging/africas-talking" >}}) or [RapidPro]({{< ref "apps/guides/messaging/rapidpro" >}}), is recommended.
 When an SMS Aggregator is not available, an Android device running [Medic Gateway](https://github.com/medic/medic-gateway) can be used to send and receive SMS in your CHT appplication.
 You may use an existing Android device and are not required to purchase a new one.
 However, for more reliable sending and receiving of SMS, the Android device should be in your organization’s office or facility with a consistent internet connection.

 Below is a list of recommended Android devices across a range of prices.
 You may find these in local mobile equipment stores as well as online through Amazon and other e-commerce sites.